SGDFuse: SAM-Guided Diffusion Model for High-Fidelity Infrared and Visible Image Fusion: EXPERIMENTS

 \subsection{Ablation Study}

 To thoroughly investigate the contribution of each component in the network architecture, a series of ablation studies were carefully designed and conducted, with systematic evaluations performed on the MSRS dataset.
+Furthermore, to validate the generalizability of our core design choices, we conduct an additional ablation study on the challenging low-light LLVIP dataset, which represents a significantly different scenario.